What is Phishing?

 In 2020-2022, the cybersecurity world witnessed a massive email spamming campaign, which was a part of a phishing scheme.
 The victim received a scary message that mimicked, for example, the notification from the bank.
 In this message, the person was told that the conditions for serving his credit card (or debit, whatever) are changed, so they must approve these alterations.
 Otherwise, as the email promises, the account(s) will be blocked.

 Have you ever got a call from your bank's safety service?
 If not, no one likely tried to fool you in that way.
-That method has disappeared several times but then got back into view, again and again.
+That method disappeared several times but then got back into view repeatedly.
 As you may already understand, you receive a phone call from a person who grants himself an employee of the security service of your bank.
 They claim that your account and your bank card are blocked due to unauthorized login attempts.
 To unblock the account, you must only say the security code you get on the phone number related to the mentioned bank account.

-In fact, this security code is a code which approves the password reset.
-Fraudsters (and a person from “bank security service”) are just attempting to log into your online banking account, and the digits you report them are a key to all the money you have in your bank account.
+In fact, this security code is a code that approves the password reset.
+Fraudsters (and a person from “bank security service”) are just attempting to log into your online banking account, and the digits you report are a key to all money you have in your bank account.

 Phishing forms to get your personal information

-After collecting the information from a certain amount of people, these tricksters are free to manage it.
+After collecting information from a certain number of people, these tricksters are free to manage.
 They can sell it on different platforms (even in Darknet), also can use it to spam you - with email messages or even actual paper letters.
 Sometimes, they can come to your door with an offer to purchase some useless items for a tripled price.
 Of course, at that moment, they will try to assure you that these things are irreplaceable for your home and office, and you must buy them for your good.